cucumber-rs/cucumber/book/src/Getting_Started.md

 // This runs before everything else, so you can setup things here. fn main() {
-    // You may choose any executor you like (Tokio, async-std, etc)
+    // You may choose any executor you like (`tokio`, `async-std`, etc.).
-    // You may even have an async main, it doesn't matter.
+    // You may even have an `async` main, it doesn't matter.
 The point is that
     // Cucumber is composable. :)
     futures::executor::block_on(AnimalWorld::run("/tests/features/book"));
 }